acorn-io/runtime/docs/docs/37-Get Started/05-Persisting data.md

 ## Volumes

-With the multi-container example, you might have observed the database is wiped every time the container restarts.
-Which might be tolerable in development, but definitely not for production.
+With the multi-container example, you might have observed that the database is wiped everytime the container restarts.
+Which might be tolerable in development, but definitely not in production.
 To ensure the database survives container restarts a volume should be created and attached.

 ### Adding a volume to a container